 This piece was orignally published on Jim's own blog.

-Jim is the keynote speaker at the IPA's Team Leadership and Management course.
 Find out what type of leader you are by taking our quiz.